bindowscash/frontend/README.md

 # Gotham.cash Frontend

-> Official frontend interface for the Gotham.cash on-chain mixer protocol.
+> Official frontend interface for the bindows.cash on-chain mixer protocol.

 ---

 ## 🧩 About

-Gotham.cash is a decentralized, non-custodial privacy protocol that enables anonymous transfers of assets across EVM-compatible blockchains.
+Bindows.cash is a decentralized, non-custodial privacy protocol that enables anonymous transfers of assets across BSC.
 Inspired by the principles of Tornado Cash but simplified for practical use, it uses cryptographic commitments (SHA-256 + Keccak256) to unlink deposit and withdrawal actions.

 - No upgradeability
 - No self-destruct
 - No pause/ownership
 - Off-chain commitment generation
-- 1% fee on withdrawal only
+- 1% fee on withdrawal only, funding 50% of the $BINDOWS staking pool
 - Fully client-side architecture

 This frontend allows users to interact with fixed-amount mixer pools, generate deposit commitments off-chain, and withdraw funds using a signed proof to prevent frontrunning or theft.